yangyutu/llm_book.github.io/_sources/docs/chapter_LLM_arch/LLM_dense_architectures.md

 ### Layer normalization position

-It has been shown that {cite:p}`xiong2020layer` where to replace the normalization layer has an impact on model training, covergence, and final performance.
+It has been shown that {cite:p}`xiong2020layer` the position of normalization layer has an impact on model training, covergence, and final performance.

-The Post-Norm (as in the vanilla Transformer architecture) has can stablize the variance of the output by applying the LayerNorm after the residual connection, which is given by
+The **Post-Norm** (as in the vanilla Transformer architecture) can stablize the variance of the output by applying the LayerNorm after the residual connection, which is given by

 $$\operatorname{PostNorm Output} = \operatorname{LayerNorm}(X + \operatorname{SubLayer}(X))$$

 Here the SubLayer could be the FeedForward Layer or the Attention Layer.

-The Pre-Norm normalize the input to SubLayers, which is given by
+The **Pre-Norm** normalize the input to SubLayers, which is given by

 $$\operatorname{PreNorm Output} = X + \operatorname{SubLayer}(\operatorname{LayerNorm}(X)).$$

-It is shown in {cite:p}`xiong2020layer` that the gradients at last layer $L$ satisfy the following condition:
+It is shown in {cite:p}`xiong2020layer` that the gradients at the last layer $L$ satisfy the following condition:

 $$||G_{PostNorm,L}||_F \leq \mathcal{O}(d \sqrt{\ln d}), ||G_{PreNorm,L}||_F \leq \mathcal{O}\left(d \sqrt{\frac{\ln d}{L}}\right)
 .$$

 which intuitively implies the following
 * The gradient norm magnitude in the Pre-Norm Transformer will be likely to stay the same for any layer index $l$
-* Gradient norm in the Post-LN Transformer will likely increase as layer index $l$ and be very large at the last layer $L$.
+* Gradient norm in the Post-Norm Transformer will likely increase as layer index $l$ and be very large at the last layer $L$.

 Such gradient norm behavior has implication on training stability.
 * For Post-norm model, it often requires learning rate scheduling and warm up (initializing from a small vaue) to stablize training.
 * When it comes to training very deep models, Post-norm can lead to more unstable gradients during training, especially in very deep networks.
 This can lead to slower convergence and increased likelihood of training failure.
 * On the other hand, Pre-Norm Transformers without the warm-up stage can reach comparable results with Post-Norm, simplifying the hyper-parameter tuning;
-* Pre-Norm, thanks to its stable gradient, is suitable for LLM architecture, which are very deep transformers.
+* Pre-Norm, thanks to its stable gradient, is suitable for LLM architecture, which are usually very deep transformers.